arunvel-01/to-do-list-webapp/README.md

 Acknowledgments
 This project was inspired by Udemy The complete web development bootcamp.
-Special thanks to Angela-Yu for her teaching.
+Special thanks to Angela-Yu for her guidance.